WRNB: 1993-2005: Alternative rock

 On March 15, 1993, at 6 a.m., with the station still struggling, WKSZ became "Z100", switching to an adult top 40 format.
 The flip came three days after Eagle 106 gave up Top 40 and switched to smooth jazz, creating an opening which WKSZ hoped to fill.
 New York's WHTZ, located on the same frequency of 100.3 MHz, and calling itself "Z100" since 1983, demanded that WKSZ drop the name to avoid listener confusion.
 After a brief legal battle, the call sign and name were changed to WPLY, "Y100".

 The station initially had a slight alternative rock lean, but still played other Top 40 hits, including pop and dance.
 By early 1995, WPLY evolved into a full-time alternative rock format, which lasted nearly ten years.
-Through the late 1990s, WPLY leaned towards Modern AC, and would shift towards an active rock lean in 2000.
+Through the late 1990s, WPLY leaned towards modern AC, and would shift towards an active rock lean in 2000.

 In 2000, the station was bought by Radio One for $80 million.
-Radio One focuses mostly on urban music and didn't plan to program an alternative rock station.
-The company tried to make a deal to swap formats with Greater Media's WEJM (now WBEN-FM), which at the time, ran a rhythmic oldies format called "Jammin Gold," which would have better fit into Radio One's portfolio.
+Radio One focused mostly on urban music and did not plan to program an alternative rock station.
+The company tried to make a deal to swap formats with Greater Media's WEJM (now WBEN-FM), which at the time, ran a rhythmic oldies format called "Jammin Gold", which would have better fit into Radio One's portfolio.
 The deal fell through, and Radio One continued to run WPLY as an alternative rock station for nearly five years.
 While ratings had gone down, the station still was moderately successful.

 2005-2011: Urban contemporary

 On February 24, 2005, at 11:50 pm, WPLY ended its alternative rock format with "Alive" by Pearl Jam (which was also the first and last song on WDRE).
 WPHI, an urban contemporary station at 103.9 MHz, also owned by Radio One and known as "103.9 The Beat," moved to 100.3 FM.
-The station at 103.9, in turn, flipped to urban gospel as WPPZ-FM, "Praise 103.9."
+The station at 103.9, in turn, flipped to urban gospel as WPPZ-FM, "Praise 103.9".
 By 2006, Nielsen BDS/Radio & Records moved WPHI to the urban contemporary panel.
 Mediabase followed suit in 2011.
 WPHI-FM's chief rival was WUSL, which had been Philadelphia's long-time Urban Contemporary leader.

 In fall 2005, former rival personality Colby Colb was hired as the Program Director and afternoon host.
 For the next few years, 100.3 The Beat enjoyed high ratings, helped by Miss Jones in the morning and Colby Colb in the afternoon.
 Monie Love and Pooch took over mornings in 2005, with other disc jockeys on the station including Micheal Shawn, DJ Touchtone, DJ Jay Ski, Megatron, DJ Bent Rock, Moshay, Toshamakia, DJ JDS, Laiya and Hansoul.
 In late 2010, WPHI-FM became the Philadelphia home of the Star and Buc Wild Morning Show, syndicated from New York City.
 The show had actually been heard in Philadelphia in early 2006 on WUSL but had drawn some controversy and was dropped.